 Affinity bias is a tendency to feel a natural connection with people that are similar to us.
 It leads us to positively appraise people with similar characteristics and negatively appraise those that differ from us – regardless of their actual merits.

 Confirmation bias is the tendency to search for, interpret, or remember information that confirms our pre-existing beliefs.
 If we believe that a person is less capable at performing a job based on which university they attended, for instance, we’ll actively seek out information that substantiates that, rather than making an objective, weighted decision.

 This bias leads us to make judgements based on societal and cultural stereotypes about certain demographic groups.
 One example of this can be seen with the recruitment of women into STEM professions.
 Despite having the same (or better qualifications) as their male counterparts, women are half as likely as men to be offered a position in a role which requires mathematical ability.

 How to improve workplace inclusion

 The most effective way to improve workplace inclusion is to focus on a fairer, bias-free recruitment process.
 As it happens, this process already exists and it’s called blind hiring.
 Blind hiring takes out all of the parts of the traditional recruitment process that lead to unconscious bias, and replaces them with new steps that focus solely on the ability of a candidate.
 This means no CVs, no unstructured interviews, and fewer ‘bad’ hires.
 It does mean work-based samples, structured interviews, and a more diverse workforce – which, by the way, has been shown to have a number of benefits (including improving an organisation’s bottom line).

-If you want to improve the inclusivity of your organisation, take a free trial of Applied’s platform.
-A combined effort of behavioural and data scientists, our recruitment tool is driven by the latest developments in AI and has been used by companies to hire over 100,000 employees in a fairer, faster, and cost-effective way.
+If you want to improve the inclusivity of your organisation, take a free trial of Applied’s hiring software.
+A combined effort of behavioural and data scientists, our recruitment tool is driven by the latest developments in AI and has been used to hire over 100,000 employees in a fairer, faster, and cost-effective way.